microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 4. Enter in the parameters in the **`GET /nmdcschema/{collection_name}`** endpoint.
 For this example, we will input `biosample_set` into the **collection_name** parameter and `{"part_of": "nmdc:sty-11-28tm5d36", "geo_loc_name.has_raw_value": {"$regex": "Colorado"}}` into the **filter** parameter.
 See the [Biosample Class](https://microbiomedata.github.io/nmdc-schema/Biosample/) in the NMDC Schema to view the applicable biosample attributes (slots); for this example, they are `part_of` and `geo_loc_name.has_raw_value`.
 Note that `$regex` conducts a full text search for the word "Colorado" in the `geo_loc_name.has_raw_value` attribute.
 5. Click **Execute**
 ![metadata example step4](../_static/images/howto_guides/api_gui/metadata_example_step4and5.png)
 6. View the results in JSON format, available to download by clicking **Download**; or copy the results by clicking the clipboard icon in the bottom right corner of the response.
-In this case two studies were retrieved.
+In this case, two studies were retrieved.
 Note that the curl and request URL are provided as well.
 ![metadata example step6](../_static/images/howto_guides/api_gui/metadata_example_step6.png)